kalisio/kano/docs/guides/understanding-kano.md

 ## Key concepts

-Here is a quick rundown of the *key concepts* to handle when you're just getting started with Kano or mapping.
+Here is a quick rundown of the *key concepts* to handle when you're just getting started with Kano or *geographic information system* (GIS).
+In a nutshell, like any other GIS tool, Kano can be used to map, analyze, and assess real-world problems based on data, which is spatial or geographical in nature.

-Kano is composed of two main activities (i.e. entry point for interacting with the user on a given type of objects):
+To achieve this, Kano is composed of two main activities (i.e. entry point for interacting with the user on a given type of objects):
 * a **2D activity** to visualise and interact with data on a standard *paperless* map in 2D,
 * a **3D activity** to visualise data and interact with on a [virtual globe](https://en.wikipedia.org/wiki/Virtual_globe) in 3D.

-The view of each activity can contain a a **basemap** (i.e. a background context), a set of data **layers** (i.e. business specific data), an **extent** (i.e. the part of the Earth currently on the screen), and navigation tools to pan and zoom.
+The view of each activity can contain a **basemap** (i.e. a background context), a set of data **layers** (i.e. business specific data), an **extent** (i.e. the part of the Earth currently on the screen), and navigation tools to pan and zoom.
 A layer specifies how a geographic dataset is portrayed on the map or the globe.
 The final rendering supporting your use case can usually be assembled by adding a serie of layers.

-A **feature layer** is a grouping of similar geographic elements, for example, buildings, cities, roads, earthquake epicenters, etc. Features can be points, lines, or polygons (areas).
+A **feature layer** is a grouping of similar geographic elements, for example, buildings, cities, roads, earthquake epicenters, etc. Features can be points, lines, or polygons (i.e. *vector data*).
 Feature layers are most appropriate for visualizing your own data on top of your basemaps.
 Using Kano, you can view, save, edit and analyze your own features and their attributes.
-Moreover, you can include interactive pop-up windows with information about the features.
+Moreover, you can include interactive pop-up windows with information about the features. *Raster data*, most commonly found in remotely sensed data, topographic data, satellite imagery, and aerial imagery, can also be visualized.
+For this, Kano can leverage [OGC standards](./customizing-kano.md#using-ogc-standards) that use the internet to view, edit, manage and share geospatial data.

 Kano manages both **space** and **time** information in order to visualize time-varying geospatial phenomena: tracking of moving objects, history of measures taken by a sensor, weather prediction over time, etc. When a layer displays a time-varying dataset you are able to navigate back and forward in time using a **timeline** to see the data at your requested date/time.